phw/peek/README.md

 for more information on how to use AppImages and integrate them with your system.

 ### Ubuntu
-Install the latest versions of Peek with this:
+Install the latest version of Peek with this:

     sudo apt install peek